Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

-For arithmetic applications e.g. AGGP conjectures and their $p$-adic analogs, we need to allow mild ramifications at parahoric places and prove some arithmetic transfer identities there.
-Unlike AFL, it is more difficult to formulate ATCs at parahoric places for at least two reasons: the relevant local moduli spaces (and integral models of unitary Shimura varieties at parahoric levels) are no longer regular, and there may be no natural test function on the analytic side.
-The unitary group is non-quasi-split in general, so the geometry is expected to be more complicated.
-New ideas and techniques are needed for the formulation and proof of ATCs.
+For arithmetic applications, we could not avoid local ramifications.
+Therefore, it is important and necessary to establish AT identities at these places.
+Compared to AFL, it is more difficult to formulate AT conjectures: the relevant local moduli spaces (and global integral models of Shimura varieties) are no longer regular, and there may be no natural test functions on the analytic side.
+The relevant reductive group may not be quasi-split, and the geometry is also more complicated.
+New ideas and techniques are needed for both the formulation and proof of AT conjectures.

+The first goal of this paper is to formulate and prove arithmetic transfer conjectures for \emph{all maximal parahoric levels} at \emph{unramified places}.
+Our formulation is coordinate free.
+On the geometric side, we introduce a general method to resolve the singularity via natural stratifications and blowing up along \emph{the local model diagram}.
+We do intersections and modify \emph{derived fixed points} on the resolution.
+On the analytic side, we construct explicit test functions and study their orbital integrals.
+Moreover, we formulate and prove explicit transfer conjectures at these levels, generalizing the work of Beuzart--Plessis \cite{RBP19} on Jacquet--Rallis fundamental lemmas.

+We also use similar resolutions to construct regular integral models for products of unitary Shimura varieties at these levels appearing in the AGGP conjecture, which is necessary to compute Beilinson--Bloch heights of cycles via arithmetic intersection theory.